Get The Facts

 Carbon-emitting vehicles will ride up and down the new asphalt path, and fewer large-sized trees and small plants will be available to convert carbon to fresh air.

 Salt/sand cannot be used to clear snow from the trail because of the presence of the wetlands.
 Snowplowing is also a wasted expenditure: Westchester County does not clear its side, so it is a costly expense, and environmentally-speaking, banked snow melting shifts water levels in the marsh dramatically, stressing wildlife.
 No amount of snowplowing without salt will make the trail bike-usable or ADA-compliant.

 Cycling is available only a few months a year and most people do not have the physical stamina to commute from Westchester County to Manhattan 5 days a week and be able to function at work.
-A stone-dust path still provides access to bikes for that 1.5 miles, it provides access to the 40 miles of paved path to the north and a connection south.
+A stone-dust path still provides access to bikes for that short 1.5 miles, it provides access to the 40 miles of paved path to the north and a connection south.
 In 2010, the regional transportation authority, NYMTC, proposed crushed-rock for the Hudson River Greenway because of its accessibility to bikes and wheelchairs.